stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

   - Write the result of the computation.
   - Area = (base x height) / 2

+- [x] Project 2 - The Four Sisters and the Duckbear
+  - Create a program that lets the user enter the number of chocolate eggs gathered that day.
+  - Using / and %, compute how many eggs each sister should get and how many are left over for the duckbear.
+  - Answer this question: What are three total egg counts where the duckbear gets more than each sister does?
+You can use the program you created to help you find the answer.

 ### From ChatGPT
     1. Age Calculator – Ask for birth year and compute current age.
     2. Area of Circle – Prompt radius and compute area.